meteor/galaxy-docs/source/triggers.md

 Each trigger can perform a different action according to some rules.
 For a trigger to run the rules need to match, for each trigger you can choose if every rule needs to match (`AND`) or only one (`OR`) in order to proceed with the action.

 You can also restrict your triggers to run only in specific days and/or specific times (interval between hours).
+The hours are both inclusive, for example, if you want a trigger running only at 1AM you can set `Start hour` and `End hour` to 1.

 It's also available the interval that you want to run your trigger, you can choose how often it will run in seconds (60 seconds is the minimum).

 <img src="/images/triggers-01.png" />